Painting & drawing blog

 (Note, there are no paid links or promotions in this post!)

-Sometimes when you have been drawing since you were young, you find yourself still using the same brands of art materials that you first bought as a student (or even earlier) and not really questioning your choice.
-This was the case for me with my drawing paper when I started drawing professional portraits.
-For many years I still used a paper that I’d used since art school: Daler-Rowney’s cartridge paper in their ‘Smooth-Heavyweight’ pads.
-The paper weighs 220 gsm and really suited my detailed portraits with its fine-grained, smooth surface.
-It also comes in ‘Fine Grain’ which has more texture.
+When you have been drawing since you were young, you sometimes find yourself still using the same brands of art materials that you first bought as a student, without really questioning your choice.
+This was the case for me when I started drawing professional portraits.
+For many years I continued to draw on a paper that I’d used since art school: Daler-Rowney’s ‘Smooth-Heavyweight’ cartridge pads which also come in a medium and coarse grain.

-As I’ve mentioned, the vast majority of paper marketed for drawing on is made of wood pulp and not cotton.
-Top quality watercolour paper is made of cotton however and at a point in my research I suddenly realized that artists were often drawing onto paper originally produced for all sorts of different types of work: for watercolour painting, for printmaking, for mixed media.
-Just because a paper is marketed as a paper for one type of medium it doesn’t mean you CAN’T use it with another, as long as isn’t unsuitable in some way.
+I started to wonder whether a good quality watercolour paper made from naturally acid-free cotton and given an extra alkali reserve, would be a safer bet.
+Could I draw on a watercolour paper?
+I’d never really considered this before, but whilst researching into different papers I suddenly realised that artists were drawing on papers originally produced for different types of work: for watercolour painting, for printmaking or for mixed media.
+Just because a paper is marketed for use in one type of medium doesn’t mean you can’t use it for another, so long as isn’t actually unsuitable in some way.

-Some of the samples were too textured.
-Winsor & Newton’s watercolour paper was really rough grained even in the hot press finish, and the new 50% cotton 50% Botanical paper made by St. Cuthberts Mill had a visibly irregular finish despite being marketed as a smooth paper suitable for botanical painting.
-Canson’s nice Heritage and Moulin du Roy papers felt sort of fibrous to draw on.
-I would have considered the wood-pulp paper Bockingford paper because it’s made by St Cuthburts Mill and is probably as archival as a wood paper gets, with an alkali buffer to raise its pH to over 7.
-However it felt too smooth, as did my favourite watercolour paper Fabriano Artistico, and Legion’s Stonehenge Aqua which was the smoothest of all with almost no tooth.
-Fabriano 5 was quite good but I don’t want to use a paper with OBAs (optical brightening agents).
-Saunders Waterford and Langton Prestige were contenders and the very closest texture to my old cartridge paper turned out to be the famous Arches Aquarelle.
+I would have considered the wood-pulp paper Bockingford paper because it’s also made by St Cuthburts Mill and is probably as archival as a wood paper gets, with an alkali buffer to raise its pH to over 7.
+However it felt too smooth, as did my favourite watercolour paper Fabriano’s Fabriano Artistico, and Legion’s Stonehenge Aqua which was the smoothest of all with almost no tooth.

 Daler-Rowney Smooth-Heavyweight cartridge